sleak-lbl/weekly-emails/items/armtools.md

 ### Register Today for July 16 Tutorial on Using ARM Debugging and Profiling Tools at NERSC

-Registration is open for the ARM Debugging and Profiling Tools (DDT, MAP, and Performance Reports) Tutorial that will be held next Thursday, July 16 from 9 am to noon (Pacific time).
+Registration is open for the ARM Debugging and Profiling Tools (DDT, MAP, and Performance Reports) Tutorial that will be held on Thursday, July 16 from 9 am to noon (Pacific time).

 In this interactive, hands-on training, attendees will learn how to efficiently